Select Page

 3.2 Exhibitions and Memorials

-The site offers various exhibitions and memorials that allow visitors to gain a deeper understanding of the history and conditions of the camp.
+There are also available numerous exhibitions and memorials, through which such a site can help people get closer to the history and conditions of the camp.
 Some notable points of interest include:

 3.3 Remembrance and Reflection